d-morrison/IntroStatActivities/_book/03-A04-EDA-categorical.md

 ### Nightlight use and myopia {-}

-In a study reported in Nature [@quinn1999], a survey of 479 children found that those who had slept with a nightlight or in a fully lit room before the age of 2 had a higher incidence of nearsightedness (myopia) later in childhood.
+In a study reported in Nature [@quinn1999], a survey of 479 children found that those who had slept with a nightlight or in a fully lit room before the age of two had a higher incidence of nearsightedness (myopia) later in childhood.

 In this study, there are two variables studied: `Light`: level of light in room at night (no light, nightlight, full light) and `Sight`: level of myopia developed later in childhood (high myopia, myopia, no myopia).